 To keep Chinese New Year reunion dinners fun and interesting, why not add lucky ingredients?
-(These would also make wonderful conversation topics if you run out of topics with relatives you last saw over CNY 2019.)
-Featuring auspicious ingredients, we have picked five CNY-worthy recipes from Australia-based, Singapore chef and author Pamelia Chia’s cookbook, Wet Market To Table, for your cooking and feasting pleasure.
+As well as tasting great, these ingredients make wonderful conversation topics if you run out of things to talk about with relatives that you last saw many months ago.
+Featuring auspicious ingredients, we have picked five CNY-worthy recipes from the cookbook of Singapore chef and author Pamelia Chia, who is now based in Australia.
+Her cookbook, Wet Market To Table is packed with recipes for your cooking and feasting pleasure.

 About the chef-author: Before she left for Australia, chef Pamelia Chia, affectionately known as Ah Pam, who used to helm the curry and charcoal grill sections in the Michelin-starred Peranakan restaurant, Candlenut, recently launched Wet Market To Table, her “love song to the markets”, whereas a child, she used to accompany her mother, and as an adult chef, where she finds joy as she admires the produce and becomes immersed in the stories of the vendors.